-During that period I taught High School English and Social Studies in British Columbia for four years and District Librarian and Adult Education Director for two years; Geography in Ontario for three years; Geography at a College in British Columbia for two years; got appointed to a Task Force on Community Colleges in British Columbia by the Minister of Education and spent three years on that including establishment of North Island College in Campbell River, one of our recommendations for an area where I had previously spent two years as District Librarian and Adult Education Director.
+During that period I taught High School English and Social Studies in British Columbia for four vears and District Librarian and Adult Education Director for two years; Geography in Ontario for three years; Geography at a College in British Columbia for two years; got appointed to a Task Force on Community Colleges in British Columbia by the Minister of Education and spent three years on that including establishment of North Island College in Campbell River, one of our recommendations for an area where I had previously spent two years as Librarian and Adult Education District Director.

-Hardev S. Shergill Dec 14th 1961, Christmas holidays operating elevators at Macy's, Bellingham entered Canada, in entire British Columbia, and perhaps in the country of Canada, I was the only one with M. Ed in Audio-visual Education, a brand new field.
+Hardev S. Shergill Dec 14th 1961, Christmas holidays operating elevators at Macy's, Bellingham

+I made nine moves in those 16 years because that was the only way for me to get ahead.
+Canada needed teachers but discriminated against me and others like me when it came to administrative positions.
+In 1962 when I entered Canada, in entire British Columbia, and perhaps in the country of Canada, I was the only one with M. Ed in Audio-visual Education, a brand new field.
 That year the University of British Columbia started sending one of its Professors in the Faculty of Education to summer school in Portland, Oregon to get the Master's degree in Audio-visual education that I already had.